lloeki/matterfront/README.md

 - optionally, `make zip` will compress the files for you.

 In the future, doing this will lock the app into using only the configured URL.

+## Name and affiliation

+Matterfront is a **Matter**most **front**end application.
+This application is in no way affiliated with nor endorsed by Mattermost.
+See [Mattermost branding guidelines](http://www.mattermost.org/brand-guidelines/).